The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

 \subsection{Model Verification and Validation}

-In this section, we focus on clinical validation, as set out in Section \ref{ModelVandV}, and illustrate the use of explainable AI methods for demonstrating clinical association and robustness.
+In this section, we focus on clinical validation, as set out in Section \ref{ModelVandV}, and illustrate the use of XAI methods for demonstrating clinical association and robustness.
 We do not consider analytical validation here.